qcodespp/qcodespp.github.io/_sources/parameters.rst.txt

     average_voltage = qc.Parameter('average_voltage', unit='V', label='Average Voltage',
                                    get_cmd=get_average_voltage)

-For the special case of a scaling a parameter, there is ``qc.ScaledParameter``, which accepts a base parameter and a scaling factor:
+For the special case of a scaling a parameter, there is ``qc.ScaledParameter``, which accepts a ``Parameter`` to scale and a scaling factor:

 .. code-block:: python